 - Star Trek: Deep Space Nine: Gul Dukat was always a nasty authoritarian, but in early seasons would help the good guys on a pragmatic basis.
 After the Dominion War started, he aligned Cardassia with the Founders.
 When that didn't work, he became a full-on Omnicidal Maniac.

-- A major theme in Bioshock, where the two Big Bads during the backstory change from rude ruler to the people they hate most (in the first, an objectivist became first a dictator, then a totalitarian dictator, in the second, an Altruist became more and more selfish and ends up sacrificing everything to save herself).
-The Aesop here is the danger of fanaticism.
+- A major theme in BioShock, where the two Big Bads during the backstory change from rude ruler to the people they hate most (in the first, an objectivist became first a dictator, then a totalitarian dictator, in the second, an Altruist became more and more selfish and ends up sacrificing everything to save herself).
+The lesson here is the danger of fanaticism.

 - In Mafia: The City of Lost Heaven, Tommy starts off trashing a rival family's cars and finishes the game as a stone-cold killer.

 - Arthas in Warcraft III is initially a Well-Intentioned Extremist when he decides to kill the citizens of Stratholme who ate infected grain which turns humans into zombies and would soon morph into the undead.
 After unwittingly selling his soul to the Lich King in order to make use of the sword called Frostmourne, he kills his father, the king of Lordaeron, destroys the elven capital of Quel'thalas, and aids in the opening of a demonic portal for the Burning Legion.